zarein-mahshid/Music-Mood-Recommender/README.md

-# Music Mood Website
+# Music Mood Recommender

-A simple web application built with CodeIgniter that recommends songs based on the user's mood.
+A web application that recommends songs based on the user's selected mood.

+## 📌 About the Project

+Music Mood Recommender is a web application developed with PHP and CodeIgniter 3.

+The user can select a mood such as Happy, Sad, Love, or Instrumental and receive a list of songs associated with that mood.

+The application also includes a contact form for submitting user messages, which are stored in the MySQL database.

-## Features
+## ✨ Features

-- Choose a mood (Happy, Sad, Love, Instrumental)
+- Mood-based song recommendation
-- Get song suggestions from MySQL database
+- Song data retrieval from MySQL database
+- Contact form with message storage
 - Music facts section
-- Contact form with message storage in database
-- MVC architecture (Model-View-Controller)
+- MVC architecture
+- Database-driven content

-## Technologies
+## 🛠️ Technologies

 - PHP
 - CodeIgniter 3
-- MySQL (phpMyAdmin)
+- MySQL
+- HTML
-- HTML, CSS
+- CSS
+- MVC

+## 🗄️ Database

+The application uses MySQL and includes separate tables for:

+- Songs
+- User messages

+The database.sql file is provided to create and populate the database.

-## Project Structure
+## 📁 Project Structure

-- application/ → Main code (controllers, models, views)
+- application/ → Controllers, Models, Views and application configuration
-- assets/ → CSS and JS files
+- assets/ → CSS and other frontend assets
+- system/ → CodeIgniter framework files
+- database.sql → Database structure and sample data
-- index.php → Entry point
+- index.php → Application entry point

-## Installation
+## 🚀 How to Run

+1. Install XAMPP.
-1. Copy the project to htdocs.
+2. Copy the project folder into the htdocs directory.
-2. Create music_db database with songs and messages tables.
-3. Update database config in application/config/database.php.
-4. Open localhost/your-folder-name in browser.

-## Database Setup

-1. Create a database named music_blog.
+3. Create a MySQL database named music_blog.
-2. Import the database.sql file.
+4. Import the database.sql file into the database.
-3. Update database credentials in application/config/database.php:

-`php
-'hostname' => 'localhost',
-'username' => 'root',
-'password' => '', //
-'database' => 'music_db',
+5. Check the database configuration in:

+   application/config/database.php

+6. Start Apache and MySQL from XAMPP.
+7. Open the project in your browser:    http://localhost/Music-Mood-Recommender/